ml8/ml8.github.io/pages/index.md

 ordering: -1
 ---

 Hi!
 I'm Marion Lang.
-I'm currently a software engineer at [GitHub](https://github.com).
+I'm currently a principal engineer at [GitHub](https://github.com).
 Before this, I built streaming systems at Google.
 In past lives, I've also been a computer science professor, most recently at [Rhodes College](https://cs.rhodes.edu).
 As a professor, I was passionate about